sfomuseum/go-embeddingsdb/README.md

 └────────────────┴─────────┴───────────┴───────────────────┘
 ```

-Build DuckDB again as a library:
+Assuming that the `vss` extension is installed and loaded build DuckDB again as a library:

 ```
 $> make bundle-library